mhallerud/multiplex_wormhole/docs/index.md

 **ALL_DIMERS_dG (-a --alldimers_dg)** : Lower Gibbs free energy (deltaG) threshold for predicting non-end dimers.
 [Default: -8]
 **END_DIMERS_dG (-e --enddimers_dg)** : deltaG threshold for predicting 3' end dimers.
 [Default: -4]
 **BAD_DIMERS_dG (-b --baddimers_dg)** : deltaG threshold for counting dimers as particularly "bad".
 [Default: -10]

-`multiplex-wormhole` is a wrapper around the steps described below and uses their defaults.
-See the [multiplex_wormhole page](multiplex_wormhole.md) to understand the pipeline steps, full optionality, and output structure.

 ## Multiplex Wormhole Functions